William Borah: Harding and Coolidge years

 Borah was determined to see that the Republican presidential candidate in 1920 was not pro-League.
 He supported his fellow Irreconcilable, California Senator Hiram Johnson, who had been Roosevelt's running mate in 1912.
 Borah alleged bribery on the part of the leading candidate for the Republican nomination, General Leonard Wood, and was snubbed when he demanded to know the League views of Wood's main rival, Illinois Governor Frank Lowden.
 When the 1920 Republican National Convention met in Chicago in June, delegates faced a deadlock both as to who should head the ticket, and as to the contents of the League plank of the party platform.
 The League fight was decided, with Borah's endorsement, by using language proposed by former Secretary of State Elihu Root supporting a league, rather than the League.
 The presidential stalemate was harder to resolve.
 A hater both of political intrigue and of tobacco, Borah played no part in the smoke-filled room discussions as the Republicans attempted to break the deadlock.
 He was initially unenthusiastic about the eventual nominee, Ohio Senator Warren G. Harding, his colleague on the Foreign Relations Committee, as he was disappointed at the failure of Johnson's candidacy and disliked Harding's vague stance on the League.
 Nevertheless, Borah strongly endorsed Harding and his running mate, Massachusetts Governor Calvin Coolidge, who were victorious.
 Borah later stated he would have left the Senate had Harding lost.

 Borah proved as idiosyncratic as ever in his views with Harding as president.
 The original idea for the Washington Naval Conference of 1921–22 came from a resolution he introduced in December 1920.
 After the new Secretary of State, Charles Hughes, took the idea, Borah became an opponent, convinced the conference would lead the United States into the League of Nations through the back door.
 In 1921, when Harding nominated former president Taft as chief justice, Borah was one of four senators to oppose confirmation.
 Borah stated that Taft, at 63, was too old and as a politician had been absent for decades from the practice of law.
 In 1922 and 1923, Borah spoke against passage of the Dyer Anti-Lynching Bill, which had passed the House.
 A strong supporter of state sovereignty, he believed that punishing state officials for failure to prevent lynchings was unconstitutional, and that if the states could not prevent such murders, federal legislation would do no good.
 The bill was defeated by filibuster in the Senate by Southern Democrats.
-When another bill was introduced in 1935 and 1938, Borah continued to speak against it, by that time saying that it was no longer needed, as the number of lynchings had dropped sharply.
+When another bill (Costigan–Wagner Bill) was introduced in 1935 and 1938, Borah continued to speak against it, by that time saying that it was no longer needed, as the number of lynchings had dropped sharply.